-If you have ever worked in a sales job, then you are most likely very familiar with the “Tire Kickers”.
 A "tire kicker" is someone who appears to be interested in buying something, asks a lot of questions, uses up a lot of your time, but then does not buy anything.
-There are lots of them around and if you try to sell something on the internet, it can be even worse.
 Sadly, the "Tire Kickers" have expanded from not only wasting people's time in the world of sales, they are now a force to be reckoned with in the dating world of 2018.